progval/Limnoria/plugins/Aka/README.rst

 .. _conf-supybot.plugins.Aka.public:

 supybot.plugins.Aka.public
   This config variable defaults to "True", is not network-specific, and is  not channel-specific.

   Determines whether this plugin is publicly visible.

+.. _conf-supybot.plugins.Aka.web:

+supybot.plugins.Aka.web
+  This is a group of:

+  .. _conf-supybot.plugins.Aka.web.enable:

+  supybot.plugins.Aka.web.enable
+    This config variable defaults to "False", is not network-specific, and is  not channel-specific.

+    Determines whether the Akas will be browsable through the HTTP server.